 Later wallet versions used a seed phrase and could display the private key to an authorized user.
 Usually, the best approach is to safely store a paper copy of the seed phrase.
 To further diminish risk, it is possible to generate several wallets, and never store a significant balance in one single wallet.
 The aim of BTC is to make every user "their own bank" but that task comes with the added layer of responsibility.

 Hardware wallets are another tool where care should be taken to avoid password, PIN or seed phrase loss.
 A feature on PIN entry for hardware wallets extends the lag time after each attempt, making it easy to lock oneself out of a wallet.
-One cautionary tale of a notorious user tracks the disaster that may follow after getting locked out of a hardware wallet.

 2. Unauthorized Exchanges